myusufceylan/programming-notes/solid-principles.md

 ```

 ## Liskov Substitution Principle (LSP)
 A subclass should be replaceable with its superclass without breaking anything.
-We should be able to use child class of a parent class without any problem in any case.
+Methods work on the parent class should also work on the child class without any issue.

 **Violation of LSP:**
 - We have a Rectangle class: